 What Constitutes Enabling?

-Those wanting to learn how to help an addict must first learn what enabling is.
+Those wanting to learn how to help an addicted individual must first learn what enabling is.
 Enabling involves keeping someone from facing the consequences of his or her actions.
 Some ways in which people do this include:

 - Loaning money or paying bills